AB 1746: CalWORKs: childcare request forms.

 Existing law requires an applicant for, or a recipient of, CalWORKs benefits to be provided written notice, both at the time of application and when they sign an original or amended welfare-to-work plan, informing them of, among other things, the availability of paid childcare to allow them to be employed or participate in welfare-to-work activities.
 Existing law requires an applicant for, or recipient of, CalWORKs benefits to be asked to sign a copy of the written notice acknowledging that they have been informed of and received the notice, as specified.

-This bill would instead require a county to provide an applicant for, or a recipient of, CalWORKs benefits with a CalWORKs childcare request form, as specified, at various times, including, among others, at the time of application, upon approval for CalWORKs benefits, and each time they are provided with an annual certificate of eligibility.
-The bill would require a county, upon receipt, to approve or deny the above-described childcare request form within 10 working days.
+This bill would instead require a county to provide an applicant for, or a recipient of, CalWORKs benefits with a CalWORKs childcare request form, as specified, at various times, including, among others, at the time of application, upon approval for CalWORKs benefits, and each time they are provided with an annual certificate of eligibility. an applicant for, or a recipient of, CalWORKs benefits to be provided written notice, and verbally informed, of the availability of paid childcare, as described above, at the time of application, approval, and when they sign an original or amended welfare-to-work plan, annual certificate of eligibility, or a semiannual report form.
+The bill would specify that a written notice, for purposes of these provisions, includes a CalWORKs childcare request form.
+The bill would require a county, upon receipt, to approve or deny the above-described approve, deny, or request additional information to approve or deny, a CalWORKs childcare request form within 10 working days.
 The bill would require an applicant for, or recipient of, CalWORKs benefits to be asked to sign a copy of the form acknowledging that they have been informed of and received the form, as specified.
 The bill would make other conforming changes related to replacing the written notice with the form.
 The bill would require the department to implement these provisions through an all-county letter or similar instruction on or before June 1, 2027, until regulations are adopted.
 By imposing additional duties on counties, the bill would impose a state-mandated local program.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.